joinpursuit/8-0-higher-order-array-methods/README.md

-# Higher Order Array Methods Lab
+# Higher Order Native Array Methods Lab

+You've been tasked with building functionality for a music application that wants to allow its users to quickly search and sort through their favorite playlists.
+Use your knowledge of higher order native array methods to solve this functions.

 ## Getting started